Skip to main content

 Part 2: Migrating full-mode schedules to incremental

-linkedin-extract-messages (optionally restricted to Engagement Identities).
+1. List schedules for linkedin-extract-connections (optionally restricted to Engagement Identities).

+Use only Engagement Identities for the new schedules; incremental sync is not supported for standard identities.
 Schedule objects in the examples have optional fields such as scheduled_run_uid, uid, identity_ids, inputs, callback, cron, timezone, parameters, max_results.

 2.1 Get Engagement Identity IDs

 Filter identities with type: "engagement" so you only migrate schedules that use them (or only recreate schedules using those identities).
+The helper below paginates so all identities are returned (not only the first 100).

 async function getEngagementIdentityIds(apiKey) {